-As the proud father of four children, I strongly believe that all children should have access to quality education.
-Providing a first-rate education for America’s youth is one of the most important responsibilities of parents, local school boards, states, and, to a relatively small degree, the federal government.
-For over forty five years now, the Federal Government’s role in education has been expanding, yet has repeatedly failed to improve the outcome for the youth.
-This country is in dire need of a more coherent vision for education reform.
+I strongly believe that every child should have access to a quality education.
+Providing a first-rate education for America’s youth is one of the most important responsibilities of parents, local school boards, states, and, to a degree, the federal government.

 For more information concerning my work and views on Education, please contact me.

 (Washington, DC) – Congressman Doug LaMalfa issued the following statement after Governor Newsom announced that COVID-19 vaccines will be required for all public and private school students.
 This mandate will most quickly impact children age 12 to 15 as the requirement will likely begin next school year.
 But children age 5 to 11 will also be included in the mandate when the FDA approves the COVID-19 vaccine for their age group.

 (Washington, DC) – Congressman Doug LaMalfa (R-Richvale) issued the following statement after hosting Isabella McMurray, winner of this year’s Congressional High School Art Competition representing California’s 1st Congressional District.
 Her piece, titled “I am Columbia” will be displayed in the United States Capitol in Washington, D.C. for one year.
 Isabella attends Inspire School of Arts and Sciences in Chico, California.